-Given how useful the information is, the low cost of acquiring it (i.e., CBP generally charges ~$250 per request), the fact that it is still more reliable than ACE, and that CBP uses the same info in advance of their audits, we generally recommend that all companies request their ITRAC data at least once a year and incorporate its review into their compliance programs.
+Given how useful the information is, the low cost of acquiring it (i.e., CBP generally charges ~$250 per request), the fact that it is still more reliable than ACE, and that CBP uses the same info for their audits, we generally recommend that all companies request their ITRAC data at least once a year and incorporate its review into their compliance programs.

 If you’d like to see the template, or discuss requesting your ITRAC data from CBP HQ, please let us know.